What is OpenStack?

 Think about it like this.
 In virtualization, resources such as storage, CPU, and RAM are abstracted from a variety of vendor-specific programs and split by a hypervisor before being distributed as needed.
 OpenStack uses a consistent set of application programming interfaces (APIs) to abstract those virtual resources 1 step further into discrete pools used to power standard cloud computing tools that administrators and users interact with directly.

-Depending on what resources you're virtualizing and the types of cloud services you need, different projects can be deployed using OpenStack’s modular architecture—letting you design a unique cloud platform that's optimized for a distributed systems environment.
-It's the foundation of Red Hat® Cloud Infrastructure, a solution which allows your enterprise to break free from the restrictions of traditional infrastructure.
+Depending on what resources you're virtualizing and the types of cloud services you need, different projects can be deployed using OpenStack’s modular architecture—letting you design a unique cloud platform that's optimized to support cloud-native apps.

 What can I do with OpenStack?